kwyxz/steamdeck/README.md

 ### Final notes

 There is absolutely zero warranty that this will work for you, but it's a good backup for me in case my SD card dies.
-You never know when a SD card is going to die.
-So make some backups, dingdongs.
+You never know when a SD card is going to die. *Always use backups, dingdongs*.